cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 Therefore, intense research exploration and further communication are needed to bring light to the nascent work.
 This exploration leads to a seemingly endless cycle of experimentation followed by scheduled discussions.

-One drawback of this one-to-one back and ford is that it sometimes creates a feeling that it is not necessary to document everything.
+One drawback of this one-to-one back and forth is that it sometimes creates a feeling that it is not necessary to document everything.
 After all, tasks do not need to be partitioned and distributed among several people.
-Also, it results very difficult to determine what results will finally end up being valuable for the project, and which other results will be thrown away the next day.
+Also, it is challenging to determine what results will finally end up being valuable for the project, and which other results will be thrown away the next day.
 A lot of work is intended to be ephemeral, and that’s just how good research works.
 So, it is not clear what results constitute real progress and what do not.

 <aside class="quote">
     <em>“The creative and complex nature of the research labor leads to non-linear progress.”</em>